 A few things you should know about me and my job.
 1. Bless Paul Rand.
 2. Web fonts saved my life.
 3. NEVER trust a creative without giant eyeglasses (and I mean about anything).
 I’m the one who comes up with, "Yeah, we love it, but we could never do that."
 We want to challenge our clients to reimagine their brands, break out of the mold and define themselves in a crowded marketplace.

-I have one of the greatest jobs in the world.
+My job is awesome.
 Partly, because I love the people I work with, and partly because I get to show people something about themselves that they never imagined.

 I come from an agency background, both mutli-national conglomerate and niche boutique.
 After nearly 20 years of experience, I’m here, and it feels great.
 Oh, also a so-called photographer.